ti-cortex-m4/demo-java-completablefuture/doc/article.md

-1. to get the price of the first product in the GBP (a long-running call)
+1. to get the price of the first product in the GBP (a long-running task)
-2. to get the GBP/USD exchange rate (a long-running call)
+2. to get the GBP/USD exchange rate (a long-running task)
 3. to calculate the price of the first product in the USD (depends on tasks 1, 2)
-4. to get the price of the second product in the EUR (a long-running call)
+4. to get the price of the second product in the EUR (a long-running task)
-5. to get the EUR/USD exchange rate (a long-running call)
+5. to get the EUR/USD exchange rate (a long-running task)
 6. to calculate the price of the second product in the USD (depends on tasks 4, 5)
 7. to calculate the price of both product in the USD before tax (depends on tasks 3, 6)
-8. to get the value of the tax (a long-running call, depends on tasks 7)
+8. to get the value of the tax (a long-running task, depends on tasks 7)
 9. to calculate the price of both product in the USD after tax (depends on tasks 7, 8)

 Notice that some tasks are long-running (for example, they make remote calls), so it is worth executing them asynchronously.
-In addition, some tasks here depend on other tasks (they must be executed sequentially) but some are independent (they can be executed parallelly).
+In addition, some tasks here depend on other tasks (they must be executed sequentially) but some are independent (they can be executed in parallel).

 The proposed workflow is implemented below in three styles: synchronous, asynchronous `Future`-based and asynchronous `CompletableFuture`-based.